a8jan/fujinet-pc/macOS.md

-# macOS
+# Get macOS build environment ready

+If running macOS jump directly to the [Homebrew](##Homebrew) section.

+If not running macOS natively there is an option to run macOS as a virtual machine.
-## Get macOS
+## macOS on Linux

 ### KVM

 Note: macOS inside KVM is slow (especially GUI), but for small project building over SSH it works fine.

-Instructions can be found for example here: [How To run macOS on KVM / QEMU](https://computingforgeeks.com/how-to-run-macos-on-kvm-qemu/)
+Detailed instructions can be found for example here: [How To run macOS on KVM / QEMU](https://computingforgeeks.com/how-to-run-macos-on-kvm-qemu/)

+Quick steps:

 ```sh
 git clone https://github.com/foxlet/macOS-Simple-KVM.git